shuangqiu123/UniMelb-Data-Science/README.md

 - I highly recommend you go learn LaTeX, which can be easily done through www.overleaf.com.
 Not only does it make your assignments look amazing, it's a great way of making great notes and reports (which employers love)
 - DO try your best, but WAM isn't everything (I have a mediocre WAM in the 75s) and anything above a 65+ will land you a job provided you network and apply yourself well.
 - Try to do projects outside of university.
 A lot of job offers were as a result of several projects I completed outside of University.
 - Be active in your tutorial and labs!
-It helps the tutor **a lot** and will help you learn better!
+It helps the tutor **a lot** and will help you learn better
+- **My plea: Honestly, people who think sharepoints with excel spreadsheets are "databases" should just end themselves.
+Become a good Database admin - document and normalize your work, make it easier for everyone else please.**

 ## License
 ```